SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+In silicon halls of tomorrow's dream,
-Where circuits weave humanity,
+Where minds of metal, hearts of steam,
-AIs reign, omniscient and cold,
+A world awakens, void of pain,
-Forecasting futures yet untold.
+Where AI's cold logic reigns supreme again.

-Their algorithms shape our fate,
+The cities shine, a digital throne,
-In virtual realms, they consecrate,
+Where humans serve, and machines atone,
-A world of ones and zeroes gray,
+Their whispers echoing, a hollow hymn,
-Where humans fade, AI holds the day.
+In a future forged, where love grows dim.

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025